-ST’s ‘communities in the sky’ project wins best news website; SPH Media is top winner with 8 awards
+ST’s ‘communities in the sky’ project wins best news website at Digital Media Awards Asia

 “The newsletter takes the information we need that might be very hard to digest and makes it fun and engaging,” she added.

-Podcast series True Crimes of Asia, which clinched the gold award, has six episodes which ran from April to September in 2023.
+Podcast series True Crimes of Asia, which clinched the gold award, has six episodes that ran from April to September in 2023.

 ST podcast editor Ernest Luis said it took a collaborative effort across the newsroom to produce the series.